Bashtime/dota_classic/README.md

 -Respawn time after buyback is not increased

--Heroes are not randomed after penalty time
+-Heroes are not randomed after penalty time (solved)